cyberomin/cyberomin.github.io/_posts/2019-01-30-gtbank-is-terrible-and-lousy.md

 <img src="{{ site.url }}/assets/article_images/gtbank/email.png"/>
 <small><em>Ugochuckwu response, letting me know the dispense error was never filed</em></small>

 When I got this email, I was very upset.
 This is considering the fact I have waited for more than the stipulated 8 business days.
 I emailed them back and registered my displeasure about the service quality.
-The next email from Ugochkwu Ojiegbu was him telling me that he has escalated the issues to my account managers: Tom Onorieyereraye and Omolara Effiong.
+The next email from Ugochkwu Ojiegbu was him telling me that he has escalated the issues to my account managers: **Tom Onorieyereraye and Omolara Effiong**.
 Omolara Effiong never answers her phone.
-Ever, I have called her a few times even before this incident and she neither did take nor return my calls.
+Ever.
+I have called her a few times even before this incident and she neither did answer nor return my calls.
 Tom Onorieyereraye, on the other hand, returned my call and promised to help resolve the issue.
 At the time of this writing, Wednesday 30th January 2019 2:18AM WAT, the issue is yet to be resolved.
 He also has joined the bandwagon in giving me the standard “we are on it” reply.

 The GTBank brand is a big fat lie and here is why, the company’s mission states as follows
 > We are a high quality financial services provider with the urge to be the best at all times whilst adding value to all stakeholders.

-More than anything, my experience with them these past weeks has proven this mission to be just mere words and nothing more and for as long as they don’t uphold themselves to these words, they are lying to both their shareholders and customers at large.
+More than anything, my experience with them these past weeks has proven this mission to be just mere words and nothing more, and for as long as they don’t uphold themselves to these words, they are lying to both their shareholders and customers at large.

-What is even more annoying is their vision:
+What is even more annoying is their vision statement:
 > We are a team driven to deliver the utmost in customer service.
 We are synonymous with innovation, building excellence and superior financial performance and creating role models for society

 If anything, their customer service is abysmal.
 The “excellence” they so much espoused is a pure charade.
 Nothing is excellent about them.
 Because if they as much as care about their customer’s, they wouldn’t let you come back to remind them about keeping to their SLA.
-As far as I am concerned, if Ms Umah Abraka had filed that complaint like she claimed she did, even though her colleague, Ugochukwu Ojiegbu, confirmed she never did, she should have checked back after the 8th business day to confirm it was resolved.
+As far as I am concerned, if **Ms Umah Abraka** had filed that complaint like she claimed she did, even though her colleague, Ugochukwu Ojiegbu, confirmed she never did, she should have checked back after the 8th business day to confirm if the issue was resolved.

 The Central Bank of Nigeria has clear rules governing POS operations in Nigeria, according to this document published in August of 2011[POS GUIDELINES](https://www.cbn.gov.ng/cashless/POS_GUIDELINES_August2011_FINAL_FINAL%20(2).pdf), number 4.1, sub-number 4.1.15 states clearly: